-The reconstruction of the text is done in a back-to-front manner.
-Besides $\operatorname{bwt}(s)$, which is the last column of the matrix M, the first column is available by lexicographically sorting $\operatorname{bwt}(s)$.
-After reconstructing the first column, the character at position I, respectively the row containing the sentinel \$ in the last column, is examined.
-(This is equivalent, because I indicates the row where the original string was found in M, thus in the last column at position I the last character of s is found.
+Remark.
+The row containing the sentinel in the last column of matrix M is equivalent to the row with index I, because I indicates the row where the original string was found in M. Thus in the last column at position I the last character of s is found.
 The sentinel, which is unique in the string, is appended to the end of the text.
-Thus, the row where the sentinel is found in the last column has to be the row where the original string is found in the matrix.)
+Thus, the row where the sentinel is found in the last column has to be the row where the original string is found in the matrix.